 At its meeting of 12th January, 2014, the oversight body of the Basel Committee on Banking Supervision (BCBS) endorsed the definition of the leverage ratio set forth in CRD IV, to promote consistent disclosure, which applied from 1st January, 2015.
 As of the date of this Prospectus, there is no applicable regulation in Spain which establishes a specific leverage ratio requirement for credit institutions.
 However, the EU Banking Reforms propose a binding leverage ratio requirement of 3 per cent. of Tier 1 capital that is added to an institution's own funds requirements and that an institution must meet in addition to its risk based requirements.
-In particular, under the latest Presidency compromise proposals of the Council of the European Union for the EU Banking Reforms, any breach of this leverage ratio could also result in a requirement to determine the MDA and restrict discretionary payments to such MDA, as well as the consequences of, and pending, such calculation as specified above.
+In particular, any breach of this leverage ratio could also result in a requirement to determine the MDA and restrict discretionary payments to such MDA, as well as trigger the restrictions referred to above while such calculation is pending.

-The table below sets out the reconciliation of the Group's accounting assets to its leverage ratio exposure as of 31st December, 2017:
+The table below sets out the reconciliation of the Group's accounting assets to its leverage ratio exposure as of 31st December, 2018:

+Phased-In

-Phased-In Fully Loaded (in millio ns of euros exc ept percentages) a) Total assets 690,059 690,059 b) Adjustments for accounting consolidated companies, but outside the regulatory consolidation perimeter (17,079) (17,079) c) Adjustments for derivative instruments (14,772) (14,772) d) Adjustments of securities financing transactions (1,248) (1,248) e) Adjustments for off-balance sheet assets (1) 62,441 62,441 f) (Adjustments for intragroup exposures excluded from the leverage ratio exposure measured in accordance with article 429(7) of the CRR) - - g) Other adjustments (9,920) (9,643) Total leverage ratio exposures 709,480 709,758 h) Tier 1 46,980 46,316 Total leverage ratio exposures 709,480 709,758 Leverage ratio 6.62% 6.53%
+Fully Loaded (in millions of euros except percentages) a) Total assets 676,689 676,689 b) Adjustments for accounting consolidated companies, but outside -19,326 -19,326 the regulatory consolidation perimeter c) Adjustments for derivative instruments -7,410 -7,410 d) Adjustments of securities financing transactions 2,949 2,949 e) Adjustments for off-balance sheet assets(1) 61,516 61,409 f) (Adjustments for intragroup exposures excluded from the leverage ratio exposure measured in accordance with article 429(7) of the 0 0 CRR) g) Other adjustments -9,012 -10,080 Total leverage ratio exposures 705,406 704,231

+h) Tier 1 45,945 45,044

+Total leverage ratio exposures 705,299 704,231

+Leverage ratio 6,5 6,4